rozek/node-red-contrib-reusable-flows/README.md

 > Nota bene: this work is currently in progress.
 Please don't expect it to be finished before end of September 2021!

+**NPM users**: please consider the [Github README](https://github.com/rozek/node-red-contrib-reusable-flows/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)

+> Just a small note: if you like this work and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.

 ### Alternatives ###

 Node-RED (and its ecosystem) already offer some mechanisms to structure non-trivial flows: